 As a college student with low vision, I constantly find myself surrounded by things I can’t see.
 I don’t always have someone with me that can help me figure out what’s around me, but I do always have my iPad and internet access on my college campus.
-Because of this, I have the next best thing to a seeing eye friend, and that’s Microsoft’s new app, Seeing AI.
+Because of this, I have the next best thing to a seeing-eye friend, and that’s Microsoft Seeing AI.

 What is Seeing AI?

-Seeing AI is a free app developed by Microsoft that helps people with vision impairments get information in real time about the world around them using artificial intelligence- which is the “AI” in Seeing AI.
-It was initially released a few months ago in late 2017, though new functions are being added often.
-It is currently only available for iOS, and can be downloaded here.
-I use Seeing AI for iPad on my 5th generation iPad running iOS 11.
+Seeing AI is a free app developed by Microsoft that helps people with vision impairments get information in real-time about the world around them using artificial intelligence- which is the “AI” in Seeing AI.
+It was initially released in late 2017, though new functions are being added often.
+It is currently only available for iOS.

 Since it’s an app developed for people with vision impairments, this app is fantastic with accessibility.
-I appreciate that users can change the voice type and speed in the settings menu to something that is faster or slower, and that there is large, high contrast, and bold text.
-Read more about what makes apps accessible for users with vision impairments here.
+I appreciate that users can change the voice type and speed in the settings menu to something that is faster or slower and that there is large, high contrast, and bold text.

 Seeing AI has two different options for reading text- short text or long text.
 I use the short text function for things that take less than twenty seconds to read, including signs, labels, logos, and buttons.
 I use the long text function when reading instruction sheets, ingredient lists, longer memos, and menus.
 There’s also a handwriting option for reading handwritten notes that works well, though it didn’t recognize my professor’s handwriting.
-If I need a device that can input text into my iPad, I use my Scanmarker Air- read my review of the Scanmarker Air here.
+If I need a device that can input text into my iPad, I use the ScanMarker Air.

 Identifying products and currency

 A barcode scanner is built into Seeing AI that can help users identify everyday products and learn about their sizes and other related details.
-I tested the barcode scanner on almost everything at my dorm desk and it worked flawlessly with detecting products and telling me more details- read about what my college desk looks like here.
+I tested the barcode scanner on almost everything at my dorm desk and it worked flawlessly with detecting products and telling me more details.
 Seeing AI also has a currency reader that works with US and Canadian dollars, as well as British pounds and euros.
 The currency reader worked great for dollars, but had mixed results with detecting coins.

 Colors and light

 Color readers can be very expensive, so having a color detection feature built into a free app like Seeing AI is exciting.
 One cool thing is that it can detect more than one color at a time.
-To give an example, I’m wearing a sweater with shades of purple, teal, page,ink, and white, and when I had the different colors within the color selection area, Seeing AI was able to identify them successfully- read more about getting dressed with low vision here.
+To give an example, I’m wearing a sweater with shades of purple, teal, pink, and white, and when I had the different colors within the color selection area, Seeing AI was able to identify them successfully.
 There’s also a feature where users can figure out how much light is around them as the app creates an audible tone- the louder the tone, the more light there is.
 While I don’t have much use for the light feature given that I can perceive light, it is still really cool.